MagneticParticleImaging/MPIReco.jl/docs/src/index.md

 * [Multi-Contrast Reconstruction](@ref) for reconstructions using multiple system matrices
 * [Matrix-Compression Techniques](@ref)

-Furthermore, the existing algorithms can easily be adapted with new data processing steps and new algortihms can be seamlessly integrated into MPIRecos reconstruction interface.
+Furthermore, the existing algorithms can easily be adapted with new data processing steps and newly created algorithms can be seamlessly integrated into MPIRecos reconstruction interface.

 Key features are